bisq-network/bisq/seednode/README.md

 ### Testing

-After your Bisq seednode is ready, test it by connecting to your new btcnode and bisq-seednode!
+After your Bisq seednode is ready, test it by connecting to your new btcnode and bisq!

 macOS:
 ```bash